 I think Dr. King would be pleased to know that his dream came true in my son.
 He saw content of character, not the color of skin.

-I don’t know if there will ever be world peace, and I don’t know how much of an impact I have on the whole wide world either.
+I don’t foresee there ever being world peace, and I don’t know how much of an impact I have on the whole wide world either.
 But I do know I can do what I can do with my own two hands, with this tiny herd of kids that I’ve been entrusted with for a while.
 Because my parents started a ripple, and I’m continuing the ripple and I pray my kids will too.
 I pray that they’ll always continue to sit on the bench with their friends from India and their buddy from Mexico and not ever fathom about setting him or her apart because they have a different color of skin.
-See I’m into small things with big impacts and I wonder maybe, just maybe if everyone would halt the off color jokes and the talk about all of a certain religion are bad or all of a certain color are violent in their own homes, that maybe, just maybe that ripple would grow even more. and soon we wouldn’t see the need for protesting and hating on one another because, well, we’re all the same…we just have different ways of worshiping, or dancing, or eating, or talking and those are the cool things we can learn from one another…it’s what makes the world go round.
-And that’s pretty awesome.
+See I’m into small things with big impacts and I wonder maybe, just maybe if everyone would halt the off color jokes and the talk about all of a certain religion are bad or all of a certain color are violent in their own homes, that maybe, just maybe that ripple would grow even more. and soon we wouldn’t see the need for protesting and hating on one another because, well, we’re all the same–created in God’s image.
+And that is truly a gift.